splorp/tersus/readme.md

 ### 0.4.0 — The “Burn It All Down” Release

++ Added `.screen-reader-text` class to `core.css` per [Theme Check](https://make.wordpress.org/themes/handbook/review/required/theme-check-plugin/) requirements
 + Removed duplicate post and page navigation located above the content
-+ Converted HTML entities to their equivalent characters
++ Changed all HTML entities back to their original ASCII characters

 ### 0.3.1 — The “Missing, Inaction” Release